 Committee on Federal and European Affairs and Interregional Relations

-The committee‘s duty is also to advise on federal affairs.
-These are often motions that request the state government to act in a certain way at federal level.
-The committee advises on these motions from all policy areas once they have been dealt with beforehand in the specialised committees.
-One important objective of the committee‘s work in this area is to preserve and strengthen the Free State‘s independence within the Federal Republic of Germany's federal system.
-To summarise, the committee sees itself as a guardian of Bavarian competences and interests at national and European level.
-In addition, it is the contact for maintaining the Free State of Bavaria‘s interregional relations all over the world at parliamentary level.
+The committee is also responsible for advising on federal affairs.
+These are often motions requesting the State Government to act in a particular manner at federal level.
+The committee advises on these motions from all policy areas, which have previously been handled in the specialised committees.
+The aim is to preserve and strengthen Bavaria's independence within the Federal Republic of Germany's federal system.

-The Committee on Federal and European Affairs and Interregional Relations Meetings
+Members of the Committee on Federal and Europaen Affairs and Interregional Relations

 |Last name||First name||Title||Function||Political party|